DamienIrving/teaching/imas-pug/conda_tutorial.md

 ```
 $ conda install xarray
 ```
-### Side note: Miniconda
+### (Side note: Miniconda)

-It should be noted that if you don't want to install the entire Anaconda distribution, which is quite large, you can install [Miniconda](http://conda.pydata.org/miniconda.html) instead.
+If you don't want to install the entire Anaconda distribution, you can install [Miniconda](http://conda.pydata.org/miniconda.html) instead.
 It essentially comes with conda and nothing else.